dgaydukov/cert-ocpjp11/files/BitManipulation.md

 ##### Odd or even
 Using this trick we can immediately check if number odd or even.
 LSB (least significant bit) - the rightmost bit in binary representation of a number.
 So if LSB = 1, number is odd, if 0 - even.
 But how we can check last bit.
-Well we can cal AND with 1.
-Then if the result is 0, it 0, if it 1, then result is 0.
-For example let's check 10 & 1.
+Well we can call `AND` with 1.
+1 in binary is all zeros and LSB=1.
+So if we take AND with 1 and any number result would be either 1 or 0.
+Depending upon LSB.
+So if the LSB=1 then result would be 1, if LSB=0, the result would be 0.
+For all even numbers LSB=0, but for all odd numbers LSB=1.
 ```
 10 => 1010
 1  => 0001